can3p/cl-journal/README.md

 This list is not structured in a particular order

-* Update posts from the repo
 * reposts
-* deleting posts
 * preview
 * backwards sync to get updates from the livejournal.com
 * post deletion